 Every spring I feel the need/urge to do some type of detox.
 I usually lighten up my diet and cut out all carbs and sugar if I can and focus on simple, clean eating to cleanse my body.
 So at the beginning of May I took on a 21 Day Sugar Detox, and today is day 14 for me.
+After all, you know what they say; ‘It takes 21 days to make a habit‘.
 With only one week to go I feel pretty good about how it’s going so I thought I’d share.

 My goal in taking on this detox was to nix my sugar cravings and learn to live daily without caving to my emotional cravings for something sweet.
 I find that things can really snowball easily for me when I eat sugar every day, it makes it harder to avoid it.
 I also have symptoms that I don’t particularly love.
 Prior to this detox I had weaned myself to about 2 tablespoons or less of sugar per day, however there would be a rare few days a month that I could down a whole chocolate bar or homemade batch of ice cream.
 This put stress on my gut internally and externally.
 An issue I am dying to be rid of, I felt this detox was much warranted.